Inspiring others to take action

 Partnerships and Collaborations

-Sky Ocean Rescue have partnered with a broad range of brands, including Premier League and Project 0, all with the intent to raise awareness for marine health and inspire others to take action.
+Sky Ocean Rescue has partnered with a broad range of brands, including Premier League and Project 0, all with the intent to raise awareness for marine health and inspire others to take action.
 We’ve also created our own Sky Kids TV show ‘Dive in & Do it’ to encourage young people to get involved with the campaign too.
 Alongside this, we’ve been working with Premier League on their ‘Primary stars’ programme to help produce content for school modules with the programme reaching 15,000 schools, further encouraging action from young people.

 Our online presence has also led to over 1 million twitter users to interact with our #PassOnPlastic campaign, with an additional 220+ MP’s and MEPs signing up to change their behaviour.